robertoumbelino/generate-password/README.md

-This is a funny coach web frontend.
+This is a funny interface to generate passwords.